opensearch-project/documentation-website/_dashboards-assistant/index.md

 ### Suggested prompts

-OpenSearch Assistant suggests prompts to help you get started, build upon your exising prompts, or explore other queries you may not have considered, among other reasons.
+OpenSearch Assistant suggests prompts to help you get started, build upon your existing prompts, or explore other queries you may not have considered, among other reasons.
 Select a suggested prompt listed beneath the response field.
 A screenshot is shown in the following image.

 <img width="600px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/suggestions.png" alt="Example suggested prompts from OpenSearch Assistant">